Dcamy/iBot/ichain_resources/viral.md

 9. "The Future's So Bright, I Gotta Wear Shades" - Because in the iChain universe, the future is blinding!
 10. "Money For Nothing" - Dire Straits' hit, twisted into a celebration of effortless iChain earnings!

-🤑 The Reward: 10,000 tokens for EACH winning video!
+🤑 The Reward: 10,000 SGC for EACH winning video!
 That's right, we're dropping a digital fortune on the creative geniuses who can capture the iChain spirit!

 🌟 Bonus Round: Create an original iChain anthem, and if it goes viral, we'll mint you your own personalized iChainCoin!